Phanatic/phanatic.github.io/resume.md

 ---

-Hi, I'm a Software Engineer at PlanetScale.
+Hi, I'm a Software Engineer at PostHog.

 For over 20 years, I've been a software engineer/architect for cloud services used by millions of developers.